 Big guy, big catch: Vea TD leads Bucs past Falcons 35-22

-Big guy, big catch: Vea TD leads Bucs past Falcons 35-22Tampa Bay Buccaneers linebacker Sam Acho, left, celebrates Tampa Bay Buccaneers defensive tackle Vita Vea's touchdown against the Atlanta Falcons during the first half of an NFL football game, Sunday, Nov.
+Big guy, big catch: Vea TD leads Bucs past Falcons 35-22Tampa Bay Buccaneers defensive lineman Vita Vea (50)celebrates his touchdown catch during the second quarter of an NFL football game against the Atlanta Falcons, Sunday, Nov.
 24, 2019, in Atlanta.
-(AP Photo/John Bazemore)
+(Curtis Compton/Atlanta Journal-Constitution via AP)

+ATLANTA (AP) -- Vita Vea worked on the play during the final day of practice.
+Still, when he got the call from quarterback Jameis Winston, it was a bit of a shock.

-ATLANTA (AP) -- Massive defensive lineman Vita Vea turned receiver to haul in his first career touchdown, one of three scoring throws by Jameis Winston as the Tampa Bay Buccaneers escaped last place in the NFC South with a 35-22 rout of the Atlanta Falcons on Sunday.
+Vea, a 6-foot-4, 347-pound defensive lineman, hauled in a 1-yard touchdown with his first career catch, one of three scoring passes thrown by Winston to lead the Tampa Bay Buccaneers past the Atlanta Falcons 35-22 on Sunday.

+''I scored?''
+Vea said, breaking into a hearty laugh. ''I thought it was a dream.''

 Atlanta (3-8) had pulled even with Tampa Bay at the bottom of the division standings with a modest two-game winning streak.
 But the Falcons couldn't keep the momentum going, dropping to 1-4 at Mercedes-Benz Stadium in what has become a lost season for a team that reached the Super Bowl just three years ago.